ToneXum/LPAF/readme.md

 LPAF attempts to solve those problems by focusing on ease-of-use, a modern coding style and overhead low procedures.
 At its core, LPAF is simply abstracting OS-level API interactions with some flavor on top.
-This makes LPAF perfect any performance, resource or time critical application.
+This makes LPAF perfect for any performance, resource or time critical application.

 ## Documentation and Information
 Documentation exists in the form of doxygen for all symbols.
 Guides and tutorials are provided in `doc/`.